 - 6. How: Describe the modes of delivery of the intervention and whether it was provided individually or in a group - 7.
 Where: Describe the type(s) of location(s) where the intervention occurred, including any necessary infrastructure or relevant features - 8.
 When and How Much: Describe the number of times the intervention was delivered and over what period of time including the number of sessions, their schedule, and their duration, intensity or dose - 9.
 Tailoring: If the intervention was planned and personalised, titrated or adapted, then describe what, why, when and how - 10.
 Modifications: If the intervention was modified during the course of the study, describe the changes

 11. How Well:

-Planned: If intervention adherence or fidelity was assessed, describe how and by whom, and if any strategies were used to maintain or improve fidelity, describe them
+Planned: If intervention adherence or fidelity was assessed, describe how and by whom, and if any strategies Intervention was provided face-to-face in 1:1 sessions.